Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_settings.md

         * **Require Approval** - select to require approval for newly registered consumer orgs before allowing access to the corresponding marketplace.

             * **Unrestriced** - approval from an org administrator is not required to access the corresponding Marketplace.
-            * **Restricted** - approval from an org administator is required to access the corresponding Marketplace.
+            * **Restricted** - approval from an org administrator is required to access the corresponding Marketplace.

     * **Terms and Conditions** - enable **Require acceptance of Terms & Conditions** to require users to acknowledge the Terms & Conditions the first time they navigate to the Marketplace.
 Otherwise, acknowledgement is never required.